 We typically receive 20-30 proposals in each of the two grant categories.

 What is the total grant award and is the project budget flexible?

 The total amount of the award depends on the salary paid to the fellow and the fringe benefit percentage of the organization.
 Additionally, the grant includes a $5,000 mentor stipend, professional development dollars to be used exclusively by the fellow ($2,000 for Policy Fellows and $3,000 for Peer Policy Fellows), and 10% overhead.
 The overhead is 10% of the combined total of the salary, fringe, mentor stipend, and professional development stipend and is calculated automatically in the budget template after the salary and fringe percentage are entered.

 The only variables in the budget for this grant are the annual salary and the fringe benefits.
 The fellow salary is expected to be between $38,000 to $45,000 per year, plus fringe benefits.
-The foundation funds 95% of the fellow’s annual salary and 100% of the fringe benefits.
-We include a salary range to allow for the variations in the salary structure of different organizations.
+We include a salary range to allow for the variations in the salary structure of different organizations, however we understand that some applicants may wish to pay their fellow at a higher rate.
+The foundation funds up to 95% of a salary of $48,000 ($45,600).
+If the fellow’s salary exceeds that limit, the difference is the responsibility of the grantee.
+The foundation funds 100% of the fringe benefits.
 Fringe benefits should be specified and included on the budget template.

 How long is the fellowship period and can we plan for more than one fellow during the period?